denesb/xfce4-i3-workspaces-plugin/README.md

 Support for strip workspace numbers configuration.
 Clicking on a workspace button will navigate you to the respective workspace.

 Multiple monitors are not supported at the moment.
+To be more precice I haven't tested it with multiple monitors.
+It might work though.

 Development
 -----------